Gerontology (GTY)

 Overview of theories and major issues in social gerontology including the development of the field.

-Presents detailed information about, and experience with, aspects of research design in social gerontology including conceptualization, measurement, sampling, analysis, and reporting.
+Presents detailed information about, and experience with, aspects of research design relevant to the social sciences, including conceptualization, measurement, sampling, analysis, and reporting.
 Examines inductive and deductive approaches to research questions and the use of national electronic data sets.

 Prerequisite: admission into the MGS or MPSG program or permission of the instructor.